 To operate: Press the switch; the direction indicators, the instrument cluster green indicators and audible warning will operate in unison.
-The switch symbol will light up.

 To cancel: Press the switch again.

 DIRECTION INDICATORS

 The direction indicators operate when the ignition is in position II.
 To indicate for a right or left turn, move the column left stalk switch up or down respectively.
 The switch will cancel when the turn is completed.